shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

 5. Update the **DefaultConnection** setting to connect to your Azure SQL Database.

    You can find the connection string for the Azure SQL Database in the Azure portal.
 Navigate to the **SmartHotelRG** resource group, and then to the database **smarthoteldb** and from the overview, select **Show database connection strings**.

    ![Screenshot showing the 'Show database connection strings' link for an Azure SQL Database.](Images/show-connection-strings.png "Show database connection strings")

-    Copy the **ADO.NET** connection string, and paste into the web.config file on **smarthotelweb2**, replacing the existing connection string.  **Be careful not to overwrite the 'providerName' parameter which is specified after the connection string.**
+    Copy the **ADO.NET** connection string and paste into the web.config file on **smarthotelweb2**, replacing the existing connection string.  **Be careful not to overwrite the 'providerName' parameter which is specified after the connection string.**

     > **Note:** You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the connection string there, and then paste into the VM.